ProviderProtocol/Unified-Provider-Protocol/docs/src/content/docs/ai/middleware/pubsub/server/variables/server.md

 Stream buffered and live events to a Fastify reply.

-This utility handles the reconnection pattern for Fastify routes:
+Handles reconnection for Fastify routes:
-1. Replays all buffered events from the adapter
+1. Replays buffered events from the adapter
-2. If stream is already completed, ends immediately
+2. Subscribes to live events until completion signal
-3. Otherwise, subscribes to live events until completion
+3. Ends when stream completes or client disconnects

 ##### Parameters